jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In short, because of its moderation "Life could find a way", in the West.
 As a result, the technological ecosystem, from producers to predators, was staffed more completely and therefore mass-produced more diverse tools than anyone else.

 The system was not perfect.
 The many civil rights marches, environmental protests, and contested elections, showcase that well enough.
 But friction is a feature not a bug.
 The West looked messier, but that was because problems were actually being addressed instead of assuming ideological belief made them go away.
-In 1947 British Prime Minister Churchill even joked, "democracy is the worst form of government except for all the others".
-That is a joke impossible to tell in many extremist societies, nevermind hear a leader say it.
+In 1947 former British Prime Minister Churchill even joked, "democracy is the worst form of government except for all the others".
+That is a joke impossible to tell in many extremist societies, nevermind hear a celebrated wartime leader say it.

 So while never perfect, multi-party democracy with free-market economics was less blinding and therefore far more responsive to environmental changes.
 It's why most other fascist and communist regimes—from Chile to Vietnam—adopted some or all of its more liberal market-based practices.
 Sometimes an arrogant inventor really does have exceptional gifts.
 Sometimes a self-righteous educated bureaucrat should regulate society.
 Neither extreme was wrong about everything, which is exactly why neither could be discarded.